 How can we make this process faster for engineers, allowing them to deploy their code faster?

-The diagram below shows the prior state of how we merged pull requests at Ramp.
-Code had to be up-to-date with master and pass status checks such as linting and tests before merging.
 We used kodiak to help merge PRs, which would keep track of a given PR’s spot in the merge queue, auto-update it, and auto-merge once it reached the front of the queue.

-The upshot of this was that every new PR merged would make all other PRs out of date with master.
-This meant that every single PR required a full new run of our test suite from scratch.
+The upshot of this was that every new PR merged would make all other PRs out of date with master

-Although this was a reasonable requirement when test suite times were low, our codebase had a growing pytest suite that took 12 minutes to run.
+suite that took 12 minutes to run.
 And as the size of the engineering team grew, the queue of pull requests waiting to get merged increased as well, with the average pull request waiting over an hour (12 minutes * 5 PRs in the queue) to be merged.

 Our goal: eliminate this merge queue to unblock engineers and help them ship code faster.

 Our first attempt is illustrated by the diagram above.
-We would run tests on PRs as we already were doing, and as long as they passed, engineers could merge into master in parallel without having to rerun tests.
+We would run tests on PRs as we already were doing, and as long as they passed, engineers could merge into master

 Our thought process was that most engineers’ code doesn’t overlap with other engineers’ changes.
 For example, someone working on Travel shouldn’t prevent someone else from pushing a change to Bill Pay.
 And engineers working on overlapping features would almost always get an explicit merge conflict.

-However, we still wanted to consider the possibility that two branches that passed tests locally could fail tests on master after their changesets were merged.
+However, we still wanted to consider the possibility that two branches that passed tests locally could fail tests on master

-To prevent this we added the requirement that before any deployment, tests would need to pass on master.
+To prevent this we added the requirement that before any deployment, tests would need to pass on master

 After making these changes to the deploy pipeline, we removed the requirement that “Pull requests are up-to-date with master.”